jeetsukumaran/cmake-pandocology/README.md

 ## Generating Both a PDF and the TeX, and Creating an Archive Bundle for Submission

-Many journal require that you submit both a PDF as well as a TeX source, and, in the latter, may require that all source files needed to TeX the source are also included.
+Many journals require that you submit both a PDF as well as a TeX source, and, in the latter, may require that all source files needed to TeX the source are also included.
 The way to do this using Pandocology is to:

 (a) Specify that the primary output is LaTeX that you want an archive exported that bundles the LaTeX file plus all the resources and dependencies by using the "`EXPORT_ARCHIVE`" argument.